-The campus offering differs from other CrashPlan offerings (Personal, Family, etc.) in that you will be able to use your campus Kerberos authentication to active and access Crashplan, and that the keys used to encrypt the data on your computer prior to transferring it to CrashPlan are stored locally on a UCD managed server.
-If you ever lose the keys, or are separated from the University, campus technical personnel will be able to recover your data.
+The campus offering differs from other backup services in that you will be able to use your campus Kerberos authentication to access Crashplan, and that the keys used to encrypt the data on your computer prior to transferring it to CrashPlan are stored locally on a UC Davis managed server.
+If you ever lose the keys, or are separated from the University, campus technical personnel will be able to recover your data (with appropriate authorization).

 To take advantage of CrashPlan, please contact the IT Service Desk.

 For troubleshooting this service, please see the knowledge article.